 Intro to hiding compiled Applescripts in resource forks

 Below are some commands that will help illustrate the technique.
-For full details, see previous blog post.
+(For more details see).

 echo "do shell script \"echo '<INSERT BAD HERE>'\"" > bad.scpt